HS2 Route Map: Every Station, Tunnel, and Cancelled Leg on the Line

 London Euston

-London Euston is the long-term London terminus for HS2.
+London terminus of HS2.
 Tunnelling from Old Oak Common started in January 2026, with the tunnel boring machine named "Helen" after Helen Sharman, Britain's first astronaut.

 Old Oak Common